Mu-Y/DiariST/README.md

     --hyp_dir ./result/DiariST-AliMeeting/IHM-CAT/test/
 ```

 It will compute SAgBLEU and SAtBLEU score as follows.
-(Note that the number may become slightly different depending on your computational envinronment.)
+(Note: Our results in the paper were obtained using the Tesla V100 with 16GB of memory.
+The results may vary depending on the computational environment.)
 ```sh
 Found 195 files in result/DiariST-AliMeeting/IHM-CAT/test/
 SAgBLEU: 18.45